octobercms/october/.github/CONTRIBUTING.md

 Thank you for your interest in contributing to the OctoberCMS project!

+## Security Vulnerabilities

+Please review [our security policy](https://github.com/octobercms/october/security/policy) on how to report security vulnerabilities.

 ## Reporting an issue with OctoberCMS

 **Please don't use the main GitHub for reporting issues with plugins.** If you have found a bug in a plugin, the best place to report it is with the [plugin author](https://octobercms.com/plugins).